 Goodman & Nekvasil P.A., May Recover Investor Losses on Variable Annuities - Gregory Brian Van Winkle (Gregory Van Winkle) Suspended from Securities Industry and Fired by Securities America, Inc.

-From 1995 until Gregory Van Winkle’s firing in 2013, Gregory Van Winkle worked for Securities America, Inc. Gregory Van Winkle now works for IFS Securities.
+From 1995 until Gregory Van Winkle’s firing in 2013, Gregory Van Winkle was licensed with Securities America, Inc. Gregory Van Winkle is now licensed with IFS Securities.
 According to FINRA’s records, Gregory Van Winkle was fired by Securities America, Inc. on September 6, 2013.
 Securities America, Inc. reported to FINRA that Gregory Van Winkle was accused of violating firm policy relating to client signatures.

 Subsequent to Gregory Van Winkle’s firing, FINRA investigated Gregory Van Winkle and brought a disciplinary action against Gregory Van Winkle.
 Gregory Van Winkle consented to a 20 day suspension from the securities and investment banking industry and a $5,000 fine on June 29, 2015.
 Gregory Van Winkle also consented to the entry of findings that contrary to Gregory Van Winkle’s member firm’s written policy, Gregory Van Winkle signed a customer’s name to seven letters authorizing the disbursement of funds to the customer totaling approximately $20,000 from her variable annuity policy with the customer’s knowledge and consent.
 Gregory Van Winkle had completed Gregory Van Winkle’s annual certification and acknowledged that Gregory Van Winkle read and understood the Firm’s compliance manual and agreed to comply with all policies and procedures set forth in the manual, including the related written policy.